 On Marimba Lumina: Electronic Percussion

-With production from both Nearfield Multimedia and Buchla and Associates having ceased, Joel's venture |D| Absolute Deviation is the only source for the Marimba Lumina.
+Note: With production from both Nearfield Multimedia and Buchla and Associates having ceased, Joel's venture |D| Absolute Deviation is the only source for the Marimba Lumina.
 Please see the |D| Absolute Deviation website for much more info.
 Or simply type in MarimbaLumina.com.